R-process Nucleosynthesis of Subminimal Neutron Star Explosions: Methodology

-The maximum temperature reached during the explosion of a low-mass neutron star is insufficient for efficient neutrino capture \citep[][]{PhysRevC.58.3696} or positron capture \citep[][]{RUFFINI20101} to contribute significantly to leptonization of the neutron star matter.
+The maximum temperature reached during the explosion of a subminimal neutron star is not high enough for efficient neutrino capture \citep[][]{PhysRevC.58.3696} or positron capture \citep[][]{RUFFINI20101} to contribute significantly to leptonization of the neutron star matter.
 The modified URCA processes are the major weak interactions between the free neutrons and protons, which are characterized by a timescale much longer than the relevant hydrodynamic timescale \citep[][]{1989ApJ...339..318C}.
-Hence, the $\beta$-decays of nuclei discussed in Section~\ref{sec:nuclear reaction network} are the only weak interactions that alter the electron fraction of the mass elements.
-Therefore, the electron fraction of mass elements regarded as core-like matter is fixed to the initial value obtained assuming $\beta$-equilibrium.
+Hence, the $\beta$-decays of nuclei discussed in Section~\ref{sec:nuclear reaction network} are the only weak interactions that alter the electron fractions of the mass elements.
+As a result, the electron fractions of mass elements regarded as core-like matter are fixed to the initial values obtained assuming $\beta$-equilibrium.
 When the density of a mass element drops below $\rho_{\text{th}}$, it transforms from core-like matter to crust-like matter.
 It is assumed that NSE is established after the transition from an exotic nuclear structure, such as pasta-like configurations, to a mixture of nuclei, free neutrons, and electrons as crust-like matter at that time step.
 The mass fractions of isotopes at NSE are assigned to be the composition of the mass element at the temperature, density, and electron fraction after the transition (see Figure~\ref{fig:threshold density NSE solution}).
-After that, the composition of the mass element evolves by solving the network coupled to the Euler equations.
+After that, the composition of the mass element is obtained by solving the network coupled to the Euler equations.